placebot-project/placebot/README.md

 Windows is **not** supported.
 Placebot is **only** supported on Linux.
-It is *technically* possible to run placebot on Windows, but **DO NOT** submit an issue unless you can reproduce it on Linux without using WSL.
+All issues on Windows **will** be closed unless you can reproduce it on Linux without using WSL.

 # How to run